Best holiday rental deals in Toronto

 Recommended holiday lettings in Toronto

-Rent a holiday apartment, home or cottage in Toronto: from £17 per night
+Rent a holiday home, apartment or cottage in Toronto from just £17 per night

 Popular holiday rental amenities in Toronto

 The graph shows average prices of holiday lettings in Toronto for the next twelve months. in Toronto, prices rise to around £121 (29/06 - 06/07).
 Prices drop in February to an average of £86 per night (15/02 - 22/02).

 The availability graph shows the percentage of available rentals in Toronto.
 Be careful if you plan to go to Toronto in May, as it is the busiest week of the next 6 months (25/05 - 01/06).
 Conversely, you will find the highest percentage of available offers in Toronto in September (28/09 - 05/10).

 Check out our climate diagram to find the perfect month for your holidays.
 On average, the warmest month is July.
 However, temperatures can go lower than -7° in Toronto in February.
 The rainiest month is July, while the driest month is January.

 Explore Canada with a Toronto holiday lodge